 All TURBOMOLE modules need the control file as input file.
 The control file provides directly or by cross references the information necessary for all kinds of calculations.
 There are different ways to generate the input file, depending on how you want to use TURBOMOLE.

-3.1 Simple input files
+3.1 Writing simple input files (withdout using define)

 For standard non-relativistic DFT (or HF-SCF) ground-state calculations TURBOMOLE requires only a minimal input: